 Melanie Griffiths, who undertook research with detainees in Campsfield House in Oxfordshire, relates how good behaviour – such as keeping a tidy bedroom – is rewarded by stars.
 These might be exchanged for privileges such as a private room, tuck shop credits.
 Perks can be taken away again, if detainees argue, become angry, or refuse a $1.60/ hour job.
 In the US, detainees’ food is reduced to force compliance.

 In these controlling environments detainees lose individuality and quickly become institutionalized.
-And in this dehumanizing, parallel world, a guard is empowered to decide that a dying man is a ‘flight risk’ and must be shackled.
+And in this dehumanizing, parallel world, a guard is empowered to decide that a dying, disorientated man is a ‘flight risk’ and must be shackled.

-The guards who made the decision to handcuff the dying in the cases documented by the HMIP worked for private prison operator GEO.
+The guards who made the decision to handcuff the dying in the two cases documented by the HMIP report worked for private prison operator GEO.
 It is they who are being hauled over the coals for this latest outrage.
 In the same way that G4S guards were splashed over the news when Jimmy Mbenga died.
-This can only come as a welcome relief to the Home Office press department.
+This can only come as a welcome relief to the Home Office.
 They are ultimately responsible, and yet subcontracting out your dirty work means that you are that little bit less accountable.

 While the multiplying state and private players distance themselves, the victims do not change.